Kevin Roose: Writing

-Roose wrote The Unlikely Disciple while undercover at Liberty University, aiming to explore the culture of life at a fundamental Evangelical university.
+Roose wrote The Unlikely Disciple while undercover at Liberty University, aiming to explore the culture of life at a fundamentalist evangelical university.
 Roose, raised in a secular and liberal environment, wanted to better understand conservative Christian culture.

 Roose's second book, Young Money, follows the beginning of the career of eight financial analysts on Wall Street.
-It focuses on the difficult and strenuous work environments and what makes the financial industry different after the financial crisis of 2007–08.
+It focuses on the difficult and strenuous work environments and what makes the financial industry different after the 2008 financial crisis.

-Roose's third book, Futureproof: 9 Rules in the Age of Automation, examines how people and organizations can survive in the machine age.
+Roose's third book, Futureproof: 9 Rules in the Age of Automation, examines how people and organisations can survive in the machine age.
 To survive, he believes in the need "to focus on the more human skills that machines can't replace."

-He earned the 2018 Gerald Loeb Award for Breaking News for the story "Ouster at Uber."
+Roose and three of his New York Times colleagues earned the 2018 Gerald Loeb Award for Breaking News for the story "Ouster at Uber."